Chinoiserie: Allure of the Exotic Orient

 A notable example of Chinoiserie in the early days: the painting entitled “The Chinese Garden” (Le Jardin Chinois) (1742, Museum of Fine Arts, Besancon) by Francois Boucher.

-Designers searched for decorative details that were more imaginative, gay, animated, and entertaining.
+Designers searched for more imaginative, gay, animated, and entertaining decorative details.
 Both Rococo and Chinoiserie were open to a high degree of personal interpretation which made them perfectly compatible.
 French artisans attempted to imitate Eastern imports while adapting them to local taste.
 During this time, the styles and customs of the French dominated the courts of Europe.
 Chinoiserie quickly spread from Versailles to the other European palaces adapting along the way.
 A complete transition from traditional Chinese design to a fanciful, imaginative manufactured one was complete.
 Porcelain rooms, tea pavilions, garden pagodas and other exotic creations in the Chinese taste could be found in and around the lavishly decorated palaces created by the nobility across Europe.

 Proliferation of Chinoiserie